 Some web hosts are better than others.
-A few reasons that can make one web host better than another web host is having excellent customer service or low prices such as Bluehost.
-Check them out if you haven’t already.
+One reason that can make one web host better than another web host is their customer service, luckily all the web hosts below have great customer service.
 Another reason why a web host may be considered better is the type of technology available such as Linux or Windows servers.
-Some people care about the type of plans available such as having a reseller hosting plans or VPS hosting plans.
-It all depends on what you need and your overall goal with this blog.

 WPEngine, a managed WordPress hosting company with plans starting around $29 per month.
 WPEngine has been around for a long time and supports many of the large WordPress websites online.
 WPEngine has great 24/7 support while offering free Open SSL HTTPS encryption, staging sites, and support for enterprise level websites.

 WPEngine was founded in 2010 and is the world’s leading WordPress Digital Experience Platform.